Karma Police

-"Karma Police" is a song by the English alternative rock band Radiohead, released on 25 August 1997, as the second single from their third studio album, OK Computer (1997).
-It reached number one in Iceland and number eight on the UK Singles Chart.
-In the US, it peaked at number 14 on the US Alternative Songs chart.
+"Karma Police" is a song by the English rock band Radiohead, released on 25 August 1997 as the second single from their third studio album, OK Computer (1997).
+It features acoustic guitar and piano, and lyrical themes of insanity and dissatisfaction with capitalism.

+The music video, directed by Jonathan Glazer, has the singer, Thom Yorke, in the back of a car pursuing a man.
+It won the MTV Video Music Award for Best Direction at the 1997 MTV Video Music Awards.

+"Karma Police" reached number one in Iceland and number eight on the UK singles chart.
+In the US, it reached number 14 on the US Billboard Modern Rock Tracks chart.
 It was included on Radiohead: The Best Of (2008).
-The music video, directed by Jonathan Glazer, sees singer Thom Yorke in the back of a car pursuing a man.
-In 2021, Rolling Stone placed "Karma Police" at position 279 on its ranking of the 500 greatest songs of all time.
+Rolling Stone placed "Karma Police" at number 279 in its rankings of the 500 greatest songs of all time in both 2021 and 2024.